 Archipelago of Canary Islands includes La Gomera, nature paradise from Tertiary period with Garajonay National Park, horizontal rains, amazing rock formations and whistling language called Silbo Gomero …

-And even today it is the tourist destination for few - mostly “one day adventurers” from the nearby Tenerife….
+And even today it is still the tourist destination for only few - mostly “one day adventurers” from the nearby Tenerife.

-First of all the original volcano did not give here sign of life since few million years.
+First of all the original volcano did not give signs of life for a few millions of years.
 That saved the island from violent forces of the Underground World.